B&B Weekly Newsletter

 NAACP Unit 2271 meets monthly at United Faith Fellowship Church of God, 561 State St.

 This support group meets at the Parish House on the third Tuesday each month from 7:00 to 8:30 p.m.
-All persons interested in supporting the LGBTQ community are welcome to attend for discussion, snacks and fun.
-See the Facebook page at Crawford Area LGBT+ Public Page.
-Next meeting is Tuesday, August 21st.
+Next meeting is Tuesday, November 20th.

 BIG BROTHERS AND BIG SISTERS (AFFILIATED WITH FAMILY SERVICES OF NW PA)